emve-me/emve-web-client/README.md

       - Knex for query building
         - No ORM
         - No GraphQL / DB in one, ex: graph.cool
-      - Migra - diffing for migrations
+      - Migra - diffing for migrations (have not needed to implement)
     - Apollo Server
-  - Dev opps
-    - Docker Compose for local development
-    - GitLab CI / CD for deployment to App Engine
-      - Uses custom utilities to aid deployment (link to NPM libraries)
   - Security
     - Access to channels are inherently insecure to prioritize convenience, the following precautions have been taken to mitigate this:
       - Channel IDs are in a custom base 26 encoded alphabet (the alphabet but scrambled) to avoid users being able to guess channel IDs of an ongoing sessions
       - Channels ID start at 26^4 to minimize guessability

+# Wish list

+- Live Queries, would cut down on complexity a lot
+- Hooks API for Apollo
+- Typescript friendlier database library with typegen from schema, a few systems like that out there